rob-b-from-uiuc/E.A.G.L.E.S./README.md

 **It's Choose Your Own Danventure week!**
 Listen to your choice of ***one*** of the following:

-*Aja*

-(1977; the sixth SD album)
+*Aja* (1977; the sixth SD album)

 ***OR***

 Donald Fagen's solo debut, *The Nightfly* (1982)

-We'll split the discussion this week, with half of it allocated to each record.
-You may listen to both "assigned" records if you choose.
+We'll split the discussion time at the meeting this final week, with half of it allocated to each record and the folks who chose to listen to it.

+You *may* listen to both "assigned" records if you choose.
 But I'd suggest that each E.A.G.L.E.S. participant picks *only* one, focusing on *just* that record for our final week of the session.

-These two albums are arguably the two most culturally significant records that Steely Dan and solo-career Donald Fagen made, respectively.
-Each album truly contains unending multitudes (even more so than most SD-associated products!).

-Each of these albums, respectively, also takes a while to fully get your head and ears around.

-So while I can't tell you what to do, I would personally suggest picking *only* one of these two records before our last E.A.G.L.E.S. session meeting.
 I'd also try to listen to that choice multiple times before this last meeting, if you can.
 But you do you!

 ---